China president's plane stops in Alaska after Trump visit

 Chinese President Xi Jinping was able to take in views Friday night of the natural beauty that Alaska has to offer.
 The state's governor hopes this will lead to an increased appetite in the world's most populous nation for more natural resources from Alaska.

-The sightseeing tour will include a stop at Beluga Point, a pullout on the scenic Seward Highway about 15 miles south of Anchorage.
+Walker also took time to advocate for a natural gas pipeline he has long backed, which would take natural gas from Alaska's North Slope to the coast for shipment.

-Walker said he was eager to tell Xi about the abundance of Alaska's resource development opportunities.
-"We have tremendous potential in our oil and gas, tourism, fish, air cargo and mineral resource industries," Walker said in a statement issued before the meeting.
+Alaska could provide a generation's worth of liquefied natural gas to China, he told Xi.

-For Walker, even just a few hours of time with the president of the world's largest country can pay dividends.
+For Walker, even just a few hours of time with the president of China can pay dividends.

 China is the state's top export market, buying nearly $1.2 billion worth of goods in 2016, according to the U.S. Census Bureau.
 The next top international market was Japan, at nearly $820 million, followed by South Korea, at $730 million.